linked-db/linked-ql/site/guides/edge.md

 ### `event.respondWith`

-This is for backends that provide explicit control over how HTTP responses are dispatched.
+(**optional**) This is for backends that provide explicit control over how HTTP responses are dispatched.

 The expected contract is:

-- `event.respondWith(response)`: a function for sending a `Response` object
+- `event.respondWith(result)`: a function for sending a response

 This enables:

 - direct response emission from `EdgeWorker`
 - integration with frameworks that manage response lifecycles
-- compatibility with environments where returning a `Response` is not the response model
+- compatibility with environments where returning a response (`return response`) is not the response model

 ---